 Application and offer process (postgraduates and researchers)

-Both the Accommodation Office and the Housing Office will give you every assistance to find suitable accommodation either in the University residences or locally, off campus.
+Both Accommodation Services and Brunel Student Homes will give you every assistance to find suitable accommodation either in the University residences or locally, off campus.

 You must make sure you have arranged somewhere to live or at least have temporary accommodation before leaving home.
 Students who do not do this run the risk of arriving at Brunel with nowhere to live.

 If you need to apply for a visa, ensure you allow sufficient time for the British Embassy to process your application.
 Failure to do so may result in late arrival and losing your room on campus.